|Riding Style||All Mountain Freestyle|

 Uneven Terrain: The seeker isn’t bad here and can handle bumps pretty well.

 Flex: After flexing and riding this board we were pretty surprised that Forum rated this a 7 in stiffness.
 We see this more as 2.75 out of 5.
-This board has a very even flex that is on the stiff side of the middle, with the nose and tail seeming to have the same stiffness as the mid section.
+This board has a very even flex that is on the stiff side of the middle, with the nose and tail seeming to have the same stiffness as the midsection.
 It seems slightly stiffer torsionally so that might be why they gave it a 7.

 Jibbing– If it wasn’t for the incredibly sharp edges and uniform stiffness this would be a great jib board.
 It is just average and can still be fun if you get in the jibbing mood once in a while.
 The mid flex is meant to work good on rails, but the edges are very sharp and catchy.
-If you want to file down the Seekers precious edges then you can turn this into an adequate rails and boxes board, but then you’ll loose an excellent pipe board.
+If you want to file down the Seekers precious edges then you can turn this into an adequate rails and boxes board, but then you’ll lose an excellent pipe board.
 So bottom line, the board was not meant to spend the majority of its life sliding across hard objects.

-Switch: The Seeker is a true Twin with a centered stance, so riding switch is just like riding regular.
+Switch: The Seeker is a true twin with a centered stance, so riding switch is just like riding regular.
 It’s a great way to get better at riding switch or to go even bigger while riding switch.

 Pipe: If you ride switch and like the pipe, this is better than most pipe boards for hitting or landing switch.
 The edge hold is exceptional and gets you up and out of any size pipe wall.
 We tried this in 18′ and 22′ pipes and found it to be just like The Good Wood described it.

 Jumps: This is the boards second best quality.
-As a true twin with good speed and a forgiving flex, the board can handle going as big or small as you want to go – no matter which way you take off or land.
+As a true twin with good speed and forgiving flex, the board can handle going as big or small as you want to go – no matter which way you take off or land.

 All in all, we were pretty impressed with Forum’s Seeker.
 They really figured out how to make a great pipe and jump board for people of all levels.
 This was a board we added to our quiver for a season.